kura78/Slimefun-Wiki/README.md

 Contributing is always welcome as this is a large project I most likely wont be able to add all information on every Slimefun item.
 Your GitHub username will be displayed on the page that you contribute to!

+# Running Requirements

+In order to run Slimefun Handbook, you need to have cloned the git repository and had ran `npm i` before running.
+You can start the server with `npm run dev` for development or `npm run preview` for preview.

 # Conclusion

 TBD